Do Diapers Expire? Is It Safe To Use Old Diapers For Baby?

 3. Decreased absorbing capacity

-The chemical crystals (SAP) used in diapers are highly efficient in absorbing water from their surroundings.
+The chemical crystals (SAP) used in diapers for babies are highly efficient in absorbing water from their surroundings.
 Even when not in use, they tend to pull the moisture from the air and the environment.

 When using an old diaper, you might find a drop in its absorbing capacity as it is partially filled with moisture (from the surroundings).
 The longer you leave a pack of diapers open, the greater would be the loss.